mkoromina/SAFFARI/README.md

 ## Inputs

 To run this pipeline with different modules, you will need two main inputs: (i) formatted and cleaned summary GWAS sumstats ( in a ```.gz``` format) and (ii) a list of top loci to finemap (usually stored as a ```.csv```file).
 GWAS sumstats should be cleaned and include no duplicates.
-Both the top loci file and the GWS sumstats here include the columns as from [Ricopili](https://sites.google.com/a/broadinstitute.org/ricopili/overview).
+Both the top loci file and the GWS sumstats here include the columns as outputted from [Ricopili](https://sites.google.com/a/broadinstitute.org/ricopili/overview).

 #TODO maybe add a rule for for this.
 GWAS columns from Ricopili include: